bibbox/app-dspace/README.md

 # DSpace BIBBOX application

+# IMPORTANT: This repository is deprecated and should not be used.

 This container can be installed as [BIBBOX APP](https://bibbox.readthedocs.io/en/latest/ "BIBBOX App") or standalone

 * initial E-Mail/password: **test@test.edu / admin**